 Elsewhere on our site you can find an article that explains in detail the advantages of a limited company.

 There are some disadvantages of a limited company, when compared to a sole trader or partnership:

 - There are additional reporting and filing requirements

 - Accounting and taxation requirements are likely to be more complex

 - Therefore, potentially higher legal, accountancy and other administrative costs

-- Information about the company, including basic details of directors, shareholders and people with significant control over the company, is available to anyone on the public record
+- Information about the company is available to anyone on the public record.
+This includes basic details of directors, shareholders and people with significant control over the company (PSCs).

-- If directors are shareholders are different people, they may have competing visions about the best direction for the company
+- If directors and shareholders are different people, they may have competing visions about the best direction for the company.